-Existing connections

-Disconnection fee No monthly \$470.12 \$470.12
+Existing connections Disconnection fee No monthly \$470.12

-charge

-Explanations/ comments 2020/2021 (GST Inc) 2021/2022 (GST Inc) December for New Reconnection fee consumer/appli cant \$470.12 \$470.12 Connection bond New consumer, if applicable \$150.00 \$150.00 All installations disconnected electrical inspector before reassociated with the re-inspec -livening.
-The cons umer is responsible Temporary supply Monthly fee Payable in advance \$244.46 \$244.46 Standard unit rate (as per residential rate) Per unit \$0.6024 \$0.61 The applicant/consumer is replus the fees as stated above sts related to the te mporary supply A temporary supply is valid for electrical inspector's or 90 days only.
-An extension of time I requires an Re-inspection organised by a and actual costs pay able by the applica int/consumer.
-Electrical Inspector's re-inspector applicant/consumer ection, organised by and actual costs p ayable by the Distributed generation Subject to its terms and conditions set out in Schedule 1 of the SIFSA Domestic Contract, SIESA will buy the electricity generated by residents at the rate of \$0.20c per kilowatt per hour, inclusive of GST \$0.20 \$0.20 Please note that residents m ay be liable for inco me tax and GST in i respect of the sale The accounting for and the p payment of those ta xes are resident's re esponsibility Other chargeable fees Not metered and special connections \$564.14 \$564.14 Late payment fee (+10% if ap oplicable) Meter testing \$99.90 \$99.90 Temporary supply and caravan inspection \$99.90 \$99.90
+Explanations/ comments 2020/2021 (GST Inc) 2021/2022 (GST Inc) Reconnection fee New consumer/appli cant \$470.12 \$470.12 Connection bond New consumer, if applicable \$150.00 \$150.00 All installations disconnected for six months or more require a re-inspection by an electrical inspector before re-livening.
+The consumer is responsible for all costs associated with the re-inspection plus the reconnection fee.
+Temporary supply Monthly fee Payable in advance \$244.46 \$244.46 Standard unit rate (as per residential rate) Per unit \$0.6024 \$0.61 The applicant/consumer is replus the fees as stated above , sts related to the te emporary supply A temporary supply is valid for electrical inspector's or 90 days only.
+An extension of time requires an Re-inspection organised by a and actual costs pay able by the applica nt/consumer.
+Electrical Inspector's re-inspe applicant/consumer ection, organised by and actual costs p ayable by the Distributed generation Subject to its terms and conditions set out in Schedule 1 of the SIFSA Domestic Contract, SIESA will buy the electricity generated by residents at the rate of \$0.20c per kilowatt per hour, inclusive of GST \$0.20 \$0.20 Please note that residents m r The accounting for and the p payment of those ta xes are resident's re esponsibility Other chargeable fees Not metered and special connections \$564.14 \$564.14 Late payment fee (+10% if ap oplicable) Meter testing \$99.90 \$99.90 Temporary supply and \$99.90 \$99.90 caravan inspection